International Cruise Victims Attorney Answering Questions About the Volunteer Maritime Law Advocacy Organization

-Staff members are often not educated on how to recognize and report signs of trafficking, and when visiting so many foreign countries, it’s easier than you think, and maritime law means nothing to these crooks.
+Staff members are often not educated on recognizing and reporting signs of trafficking, and visiting so many foreign countries is easier than you think.
+Maritime law means nothing to these crooks.

-Human trafficking may also occur in the cruising industry and cruise ship crime is common.
+Human trafficking may also occur in cruising, and cruise ship crime is common.
 Ship workers, who are notoriously paid low wages, are even paid off by people who can withhold their pay or pay workers less than they expect to receive in order to force them to commit crimes.

 Mr. Carver’s daughter, Merrian, is one of those missing people, and tragedy struck on board a cruise to Alaska.
-More about that, below.
+More about that is below.

-These figures are what the report says over time, but if you or your loved ones have an injury on a cruise ship or you have a case of a loved one disappearing, then you need a legal representation that will bring justice to you.
+These figures are what the report says over time, but if you or your loved ones have an injury on a cruise ship or a case of a loved one disappearing, you need legal representation that will bring justice to you.

-At Ehline Law Firm, we have done it before and we are willing to do it again for you.
-We have worked with the International Cruise Victims Association in having better legislation to cover the cruise industry.
+We have done it at Ehline Law Firm and are willing to do it again for you.
+We have worked with the International Cruise Victims Association for better legislation covering the cruise industry.

 The International Cruise Victims Association (ICV) is an organization focused on representing the victims of crime on cruise ships, their families and friends, and individuals who are worried about the crimes that may occur on a cruise ship.

-With hundreds of members, the group works to bring legal reform to protect passengers on cruises from crimes, bring focus to the rights of people who became victims of cruise ship crimes and provide support to victims of crimes occurring on cruise ships.
+With hundreds of members, the group works to bring legal reform to protect passengers on cruises from crimes, focus on the rights of people who became victims of cruise ship crimes and provide support to victims of crimes occurring on cruise ships.

-The goal of the organization is to contribute to growing a cruise industry where passengers and crew members are safe and secure from victimization while onboard a cruise ship.
+The organization’s goal is to contribute to growing a cruise industry where passengers and crew members are safe and secure from victimization while onboard a cruise ship.

 After Merrian disappeared from a Celebrity Cruise Lines ship off Alaska’s shore in 2004, her father, Kendall Carver, became a tireless campaigner on behalf of the victims of crime and disappearance on ships.
 Ken became the founder of International Cruise Victims (ICV).

-Kendall Carver, upper right, preparing the lobbying volunteers to argue on behalf of a strengthened Cruise Ship Safety Act.
+Kendall Carver, upper right, prepared the lobbying volunteers to argue on behalf of a strengthened Cruise Ship Safety Act.